-The sessions were held over two weekends and jointly presented by the trainers Raya Boustany and Marie-Christine Tayah aiming at developing the participants’ conflict resolution skills.
+The sessions were held over two weekends and presented jointly by the trainers Raya Boustany jointly and Marie-Christine Tayah aiming at developing the participants’ conflict resolution skills.

 The seminars focused mainly on how to enable the attendants remain in sync with their internal strength and natural instincts through verbal martial arts.
 They emphasized as well how to internalize a ground core (center), bypass resistance, blending, redirecting and extending.
 These elements of verbal martial arts, also known as Ikido, allow for conflicts to be seen as opportunities.